akshaypunwatkar/Image-captioning-on-flickerdata/README.md

 * Anshupriya Srivastava
 * Srishti Saha

-and was submitted as our final project for the course ECE 590 (Data Analysis at Scale in the Cloud).
+and was submitted as our final project for the course ECE 590 (Data Analysis at Scale in the Cloud) at Duke University.

 [Link to the application](http://35.243.242.165)